Frequently Asked Questions for Teens

 A woman has two ovaries, one on each side of the uterus.
 Each month, one of the ovaries releases an egg into a fallopian tube.
 This is called ovulation.
 It usually happens about 12 to 14 days before the start of menstruation (the menstrual period).

-During sexual intercourse (sex), the man's penis goes into the woman's vagina.
-When a man ejaculates ("comes"), his penis releases semen, which contains millions of sperm.
-If this happens during sex, the semen is released into the vagina.
+During sexual intercourse (vaginal sex), the penis goes into the vagina.
+When the male partner ejaculates ("comes"), the penis releases semen into the vagina.
+Semen contains millions of sperm.

 Choosing a Birth Control Method Expand All

 To choose the right birth control method for you, consider:

 How well it prevents pregnancy—Read Effectiveness of Birth Control Methods.

 How easy it is to use—Learn what is required for each method below.